Do I Have An Addiction? The Difference Between Physical Dependence And Addiction

 Yes.
 Physical dependence can occur with the use of any habit-forming substance, including prescription medication that’s taken regularly, as prescribed, for a certain amount of time.

-Dependence is a result of chronic substance use, not necessarily substance abuse.
-You can be physically dependent on a drug without being addicted to it or having a substance abuse problem.
+Dependence is a result of chronic substance use, not necessarily substance use disorder.
+You can be physically dependent on a drug without being addicted to it or having a substance use disorder problem.

 Signs Of Drug Addiction

-Knowing common signs of drug addiction can be helpful to understand how this is different from physical drug dependence.
+Knowing common signs of drug addiction can help understand how this is different from physical drug dependence.

 Addiction can be both physical and psychological in nature, and it can alter how someone behaves, as well as affect other areas of their life, such as their relationships and employment.